DHTMLX/docs-suite/docs/grid/usage.md

 For information on using the Clipboard module in Grid, read [Work with Clipboard module](grid/usage_clipboard.md).

+## Working with History API

+For information on using the History API in Grid, read [Work with History module](grid/usage_history.md).

 ## Working with Grid in the TreeGrid mode

 For information on working with with Grid in the TreeGrid mode, read the [TreeGrid mode](grid/treegrid_mode.md#work-with-grid-in-the-treegrid-mode) guide.